jhusain/task-lib/README.md

 waitForQuote();
 ```

-Here is the definition of the getQuote function, which returns a Task which will issue a network request for a stock quote.
-Unlike a Promise, the Task can **cancel** the outgoing network request if the result is no longer being observed.
+Here is the definition of the getQuote function.
+This function returns a Task which issues a network request for a stock quote when run.
+Unlike a Promise, a consumer can stop observing a Task.
+The Task may also **cancel** the outgoing network request if its result is no longer being observed.

 ```JavaScript
 var Task = require('task-lib');